goldentroll/learn-javascript/project-javascript-h1-hof/README.md

 3. Declare function `repeat(func, param, times)` that takes a function `func`, a paramter for the function `param` and number of calls `times`.
 It should call the function with that parameter for requested times and log run number into console.

-4. Declare function `repeatDuration(repeat, times, func, param)` that takes a repeat function `repeat`, times of calling `times`, function to be called `func` and paratemters to this function `param`.
+4. Declare function `repeatDuration(repeat, times, func, param)` that takes a repeat function `repeat`, times of calling `times`, function to be called `func` and parameters to this function `param`.
 It should call the function and log its running time in milliseconds.

-5) define function `factorial` that gets a number and return its fcatorial and log it into console.
+5. define function `factorial` that gets a number and return its factorial and logs it into console.

 6. Call repeatDuration to log running time of `factorial` for parameter 20 for 1000 times.